 You will be asked to remove any jewelry, hair clips, piercings and external devices that are safe to remove before entering the MRI scanning room.
-You should also leave keys, other metallic objects, bank cards and mobile phones outside of the room too, as they can be attracted to the magnets in the MRI scanner.
+You should also leave keys, other metallic objects, bank cards and mobile phones outside of the room too, as they can be attracted to the magnets in the MRI scanner, causing a projectile risk.